 The following information is intended to assist in determining reasonable adjustments for students with disability.
-It should be considered in conjunction with the Disability Discrimination Act 1992 and the Standards.
+It should be considered in conjunction with the Disability Discrimination Act 1992, the Standards and the Authority's Equitable Access to Assessment Policy: Guidelines for Equitable Access for Assessments.